ash-project/ash/documentation/introduction/getting_started.md

 ## Add your data_layer

 To be able to store and later on read your resources, a _data layer_ is required.
-See the documentation for the one you'd like to useThe current supported data layers are
+For more information, see the documentation for the data layer you would like to use.
+The currently supported data layers are listed below:
-You can choose a `data_layer`, and see its documentation for configuring it:

 | Storage | Datalayer | Documentation | Storage Documentation |
 |---|---|---| --- |